hsfl/cosmos-docs/pages/tutorials/setup/setup2.md

 In the future you should be able to start the virtual machine directly from the VirtualBox GUI, or you can continue running `vagrant up` in the virtual machine folder.

+{% include image.html file="/resources/tutorials/setup/part2/virtual_box.png" width="100%" %}

 ### 2.5 Enable Useful Features
-Once you have logged into the `vagrant` user again (default password is `vagrant), you can enable some useful tools:
+Once you have logged into the `vagrant` user again (default password is `vagrant`), you can enable some useful tools:

 #### Automatic Display Resizing